Life Lessons From a Horsewoman -By Jamie Lynn

 Others are not ahead and you are not behind.

-I promise we are all on the same journey.
+I promise we are all on that same journey, just different stages of the trip.

 We are all just attempting to do our best, and you are not behind.